escofresco/clary/senior-proposal-samir.md

 ## Description

-**Write a paragraph summary of the current status of your project, what you hope to achieve during the intensive, how and why** the project we were originally working on is a Deep Learning audio generator which allows us to create music after training it on different songs, genres, samples, etc....
+**Write a paragraph summary of the current status of your project, what you hope to achieve during the intensive, how and why**
+The project we were originally working on is a Deep Learning audio generator which allows us to create music after training it on different songs, genres, samples, etc....
 However this proved to be a huge task - we are only focusing on the music production part for now since that was our biggest blindspot

-We planned on a much larger app before for a previous INT but it was a much larger scope than we could accomplish so this is a smaller section of it - just for generating midi files in a helpful sequence.
+This is a section of it - just for generating midi files in a helpful sequence.

 ## Objective 1: midi file library creation